KeelanAnderson/PP1-Pitstop-Academy/README.md

 the form for the saftey course is very similar only applicants will noy be asked to provide a cv or any additional information.

-this form will open in a separate tab for easy navigation for the user.
+this form will open in a separate tab for easy navigation for the user and does not contain the navigation bar only our logo which will bring the uaer back to the home page if clicked.

 ### Testing

 ### Deployment